 Data Governance on the Cloud: A Nagging Issue

-In the article Top 3 Cloud Computing Trends to Watch For in 2018, the author indicates that as Cloud storage services come under new Data Governance regulations, especially in the wake of GDPR, Cloud storage vendors will probably shift to a business model of supporting larger numbers of small data centers instead of supporting fewer, large data centers.
-One of the biggest advantages of Cloud storage has been its pay-per-use consumption model.
+In the article 5 Cloud Trends to Watch in 2020, the author indicates that as cloud storage services come under new Data Governance regulations, especially in the wake of GDPR, cloud storage vendors will probably shift to a business model of supporting larger numbers of small data centers instead of supporting fewer, large data centers.
+One of the biggest advantages of cloud storage has been its pay-per-use consumption model.

 Partial Solution: Automating Data Governance on the Cloud Platform

 If you take the case of Amazon AWS, you will see that special configuration rules are used to automatically check that all data volumes are encrypted.
 The author of the Amazon post Automating Governance on AWS suggests that in-built config rules may be combined with custom rules to manage data volumes.
 This post stresses the fact that with AWS, system administrators do not need to memorize every control, as security administration features and near real-time dashboards reveal all security risks and status.